SuyeshBadge/fixin5mins/memory-bank/progress.md

    - Integrate with Instagram Reels API
    - Set up audio library and metadata system
    - Test video with audio generation and posting
+   - Evaluate and fine-tune free model performance (NEW)

 2. **Medium-term**:
    - Implement content scheduling